MatthewClarkMay/fTriage/README.md

 - **netscan.sh:** Scan memory for both active \& closed connections \& sockets using Volatility netscan plugin (Only works with Vista+).
 - **shimcache.sh:** Parses the Application Compatibility Shim Cache registry key using Volatility shimcache plugin.
 - **shimcachemem.sh:** Parses the Application Compatibility Shim Cache stored in kernel memory using Volatility shimcachemem plugin.
+- **prefetchparser.sh:** Parses memory address space for prefetch files by scanning for proper headers and then performing strong validation to reduce false positives.
+Plugin then parses discovered files and presents contents to analyst.
 ### Hybrid:
 - **h_timeline.sh:** Builds unfiltered and filtered combined filesystem/memory timelines using the Volatility timeliner command, fls, mactime, and grep.
 ### Analysis: